What is a PMI Payment on a New York City Mortgage?

 This means it’s available for deductions for tax years 2018 to 2021but is no longer deductible from 2022 and moving forward.

-Furthermore, you could only claim the PMI deduction if you itemize your deductions, and you might be actually losing money if your total itemized deductions are less than the standard deduction amount.
+Furthermore, you could only claim the PMI deduction if you itemize your deductions, and you might lose money if your total itemized deductions are less than the standard deduction amount.

-To learn more about property-related tax breaks, read on What Tax Breaks do Homeowners Get in New York?
+To learn more about property-related tax breaks, read What Tax Breaks Do Homeowners Get in New York?

 When Can You Stop Paying PMI?

-- Your mortgage principal balance has reached less than 80% of the loan’s balance or of the home’s current value.
+• Your mortgage principal balance has reached less than 80% of the loan’s balance or the home’s current value.

-- You make consistent and timely payments.
-Mortgage payments cannot be 30 days late within one year of cancellation request or 60 days late within 2 years.
+• You make consistent and timely payments.
+Mortgage payments cannot be 30 days late within one year of cancellation request or 60 days late within two years.

-Keep in mind, if you are not current on payments, PMI will still be in effect until payments are up to date.
+Remember that if you are not current on payments, PMI will still be in effect until prices are up to date.

-An appraisal can be useful as it can prove that the home’s value has not decreased below the original value.
+An appraisal can be helpful as it can prove that the home’s value has not decreased below the original value.

 When are mortgage lenders required to cancel?

-Mortgage lenders are required to automatically cancel PMI once the following have been met:
+Mortgage lenders are required to cancel PMI once the following have been met automatically:

-- The principal balance of the mortgage has reached 78% of its original value.
+• The mortgage's principal balance has reached 78% of its original value.

 Calculate Your PMI